-• applicants must provide supporting evidence from a doctor or other relevant professional, together with any other relevant information;
+- applicants must provide supporting evidence from a doctor or other relevant professional, together with any other relevant information; - evidence must make a compelling case why the need that has been identified can only be met here and the

 &lt;sup>1 To request this priority, the application must be accompanied by this completed Supplementary Information Form for Exceptional Need\which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
 If evidence is not submitted with the application, exceptional need cannot be considered.